 Dots and spots: mathematical analysis of katagami patterns

 We have always known that the katagami stencils in MoDA’s collections are remarkable.
-Mathematical analysis by Alice Humphrey is beginning to reveal more about just how extraordinary they are.
+Mathematical analysis by Dr Alice Humphrey has revealed more about just how extraordinary they are.

-Alice is undertaking a mathematical analysis of the katagami in MoDA’s collection.
-More specifically she is looking at the creation of shaded effects by means of differently spaced dots or ‘tonal gradation patterning’.
-Alice is using tonal analysis techniques to identify and count each separate cut element in each katagami.
-Alice has found that several of the katagami with fine dot patterning created by punches or drills have have over 16,000 separate cut elements!
+Alice undertook a mathematical analysis of many of the katagami in MoDA’s collection.
+She looked at the creation of shaded effects by means of differently spaced dots or ‘tonal gradation patterning’.
+Alice used tonal analysis techniques to identify and count each separate cut element in each katagami.
+She found that several of the katagami with fine dot patterning created by punches or drills have have over 16,000 separate cut elements!

 Alice has identified seven main categories of tonal gradation patterning on the basis of size, density and layout.
 She has also started to analyse the dot patterning types by looking at average dot area and range; spacing; and the arrangement of the patterning.